omgnetwork/community-points/README.md

-## Redit Community Points Chrome Extension
+## Reddit Community Points Chrome Extension

-This project is a Chrome extension used to transfer reddit community points on the OMG Network.
+This project is a Chrome extension used to transfer Reddit community points on the OMG Network.

 ### Architecture